24HOURSMEDIA/docker-nginx-ssl-terminator/docs/repository-doc.md

 services:

   sslterminator:
-    image: nginx-ssl-terminator:1.0-latest
+    image: 24hoursmedia/nginx-ssl-terminator:1.0-latest
     ports:
-      # expose on https port 443 on the host, and http port 80 for redirecting https
+      # expose on port 443 on the host, and port 80 for redirecting to 443
       - "443:443"
       - "80:80"
     environment: